bakgaard/Stories/AdrexTheEngineer/Chapter6.md

 "O'ight, Adri' - fill me in this time... before *we* do it" she said, pushing the last part a bit.

-As the container popped open, Adrex flipped his notebook to her with the recipe for black powder.
+As a container popped open, Adrex flipped his notebook to her with the recipe for black powder.

-"We are making black powder, and the potassium nitrate you just collected, along with the sulfur, are what do most of the job.
+"We are making black powder" he said in a monotone voice.
+"... and the potassium nitrate you just collected, along with the sulfur, are what do most of the job.
 We just need to mix it with some charcoal, and we could start make fireworks our self."

 "Are we ta' make fireworks for the twins?" his master followed, confused but also a bit judging.